TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

             manta-adm show -a -o service,storage_id,datacenter,zonename,gz_host,gz_admin_ip storage

-    2. **Only after** all stordelink scripts have been run, copy each "*_moraydelink.sh" script to a moray zone for the appropriate shard and run it there.
-There is one script script for each Manta index shard (1):
+    2. Then, copy each of the following "*_moraydelink.sh" scripts to a moray zone for the appropriate shard and run it there:

             # {shard}_moraydelink.sh
             ls /var/db/snaplink-cleanup/delink/*_moraydelink.sh